hyperagon/hyperagon.github.io/content/posts/2014-03-15/index.md

 The `conf` parameter filters all matches with lower confidence out.

-Note that I originally uded a `show=True` parameter but it just blocked on *Linux*.
+Note that I originally used a `show=True` parameter but it just blocked on *Linux*.

-You can find more information on the [libraries' GitHub page](https://github.com/ultralytics/ultralytics/tree/main?tab=readme-ov-file) and [Documentation](https://docs.ultralytics.com/).
+You can find more information on how ti use the Library in the [GitHub page](https://github.com/ultralytics/ultralytics/tree/main?tab=readme-ov-file) and [Documentation](https://docs.ultralytics.com/).